ADD CONDITION

 Consult a doctor before use.

-Are there any teratogenic effects associated with this drug?
+Are there any specific instructions for using this drug?

 Stop use and ask a doctor if your condition worsens, redness is present, irritation develops, or symptoms persist for more than 7 days.

-Is this drug safe for use during pregnancy or breastfeeding?
+Is this drug safe to use during pregnancy or breastfeeding?

 If pregnant or breastfeeding, ask a health professional before use.